Clenbuterol is a steroid-like chemical that was initially developed to treat asthma in horses, working by relaxing the airways in the animals’ lungs.

 Clenbuterol became known as a celebrity diet secret because of its apparent use by celebrities and famous athletes.

-One study reviewing data from two regional poison centers in the U.S. found that in 11 of the 13 reported cases of people taking clenbuterol, it had been used for weight loss reasons or as part of a bodybuilding regime.
+One study reviewing data from two regional poison centers in the U.S. found that in

 The World Anti-Doping Agency have banned the use of clenbuterol at all times, both in and outside of competition.